Cardinals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Cardinals have a record of 1-2.
+- In four games as the favorite over the last 10 matchups, the Cardinals have a record of 1-3.

+- When it comes to hitting the over, the Cardinals and their opponents are 4-6-0 in their last 10 games with a total.

 - Bookmakers have not set a spread for any of the Cardinals' last 10 games.